Linux cheat sheet

 The /dev/fb0 display geometry is an 800 x 480 display with 16-bit colour depth.
 The second 800 480 pair define a virtual display size that can be larger than the physical display.

 The timings set the length of one pixel in picoseconds followed by the left, right, top and bottom margins respectively.
 The last two numbers are the horizontal sync length in pixels and vertical sync length in pixel lines.
-The timings in this example are all zero as the display characteristics are set in the device tree as shown below.
+The timings in this example are all zero as the display characteristics are set in the device tree.

 The accel true line means that hardware acceleration is enabled.